|CC courtesy of Eva Luedin on Flickr

 The trip to Mexico took about a week.
 My father, the sole driver in the family, was the captain of our station wagon-cum-ship, and my mother was the designated navigator.
 We four little girls, ages 2 through 9, had a job, too.
 As the dutiful passengers on this journey, we were to sit side-by-side in the back bench seat and enjoy the ride.

 My father spent a couple of weeks building a large, lidded box to fit the carrier on top of our 1962 Ford Falcon station wagon, and he painted it pale yellow to match the car.
 Inside, he and my mother packed our clothes, dishes, photo albums, and special collectibles that were dear to my mother.
-My grandmother, Alice (McGinnis) Schiavon, had died just a year earlier of complications from diabetes, and my mother made sure to bring along things that reminded her of her beloved late mother.
+My grandmother, Alice (McGinnis) Schiavon, had died the year before of complications from diabetes, and my mother made sure to bring along things that reminded her of her beloved late mother.

 My mother used her creative talents to sew a set of cream-colored curtains for the windows, to shelter us from the strong sun and to give us some privacy when we pulled over to the side of the road to rest.
 She was so proud of them.
 We all thought we had the best-looking car a family could have.